factor-hmc/book/src/about/online-platform/foogle/implementation.md

 )
 ```

-The searching is by edit distance from one stack effect to another, where insertions and deletions are disincentivized.
+Foogle conducts its searching using the metric of edit distance from one stack effect to another, where insertions and deletions are disincentivized.
 Effect variables with matching types have the most incentive to being matched.
-If the types cannot be matched the engine attempts to match the names of the variables.
+If the types cannot be matched, the engine attempts to match the names of the variables.

+#### Code description

 You can find the server code at [foogle/server](https://github.com/factor-hmc/foogle/tree/master/server).
 A summary of each file is provided below.